-In this article, I am going to be going over the steps that I take when I create a new blog or website.
-These are the steps which I take every time and which have helped me succeed online.
+In this article, I am going to be going over the steps that we take when setting up blogs for law firms.
+These are the steps which we take every time and which have helped us bring extra clients to many law firms around the world.

 While this post won’t cover every aspect in full detail, it will detail everything that you need to get started.
 If you are looking for further assistance in a specific area, please feel free to comment on the post or to reach out to us.